rabid.audio

 Send mode (2) = center (all)

 In the center position mode, the full spectrum is sent down both paths.
-This mode can be used to turn a separate parallel effects chain on and off.
+This mode can be used to turn a separate parallel effects chain on and off, and wet/dry mix the effects signal.

 IN is sent to SEND.
 IN and RECV are mixed (3) and sent to OUT.
 Cutoff (1) has no effect.